fent/node-feedsub/README.md

 ###Event: 'items'
 `function (items, date) { }`
 Emits all new items from one request in one array, and the date from the feed at that specific request.
-Useful if you want to keep track of `options.lastDate` and `options.history`.
+Useful if you want to keep track of `options.lastDate`.

 ###Event: 'error'
 Emitted when there is an error downloading or parsing the feed.
 Not emitted if `callback` is given for `read` or `readInterval`.